spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 * Get the GDK and the FPS Starter Project source code
 * Open the FPS Starter Project in your Unity Editor

-(This step is the longest of the 6 steps - the others are much quicker.)
+(This page is the longest of the get started guide - the others are much quicker.)
 <br/>
 <br/>